What is the main source of law authorising this entity form?

 The necessary corporate bodies of a S.r.l. are:

-1. the Quotaholders’ Meeting (“assemblea dei soci”);
+- the Quotaholders' Meeting (assemblea dei soci);

-2. the directors or the Board of Directors (if applicable) (“amministratori” or “Consiglio di Amministrazione”);
+- the directors or the Board of Directors (if applicable) (amministratori or Consiglio di Amministrazione); and

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-Under Italian law, S.r.l. can be involved into international restructuring operations such as merger and acquisition, according to specific legislation (cross border mergers EU regulations within the EU) or pursuant to Italian international private law.
+Under Italian law, an S.r.l. can be involved into international restructuring operations such as merger and acquisition, according to specific legislation (cross border mergers EU regulations within the EU) or pursuant to Italian international private law.

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?

-No, a S.r.l. can only be a profit-making entity.
+No, a S.r.l. can only be a profit-making entity

 Give a brief summary of the process of incorporation, formation, or organization, including: